 To start, use a gentle cleanser that clears away dirt and debris without stripping the skin of its natural oils.

-Our hydrating cleanser in the Software Essentials is formulated to remove makeup and impurities and infuse hydration in the skin with sodium hyaluronate — a form of hyaluronic acid — which works to attract and retain moisture in the skin.
+Our hydrating cleanser in the Essential Skincare Routine kit is formulated to remove makeup and impurities and infuse hydration in the skin with sodium hyaluronate — a form of hyaluronic acid — which works to attract and retain moisture in the skin.

 In the morning, apply a vitamin C serum to help protect your skin from free radicals and brighten your complexion.
 Software's Vitamin C + Ferulic Serum is formulated with a powerful combination of antioxidants and highly specialised actives to target dullness and fight atmospheric ageing.